Contact Dean Lawson, Program Director

 * Full course listings available at www.champlain.edu/champlain-abroad

-Study abroad destinations in addition to Montréal for Programming majors can be found through one of our approved third-party provider summer programs.
-Programmers can complete Core 330 requirements over the summer and still stay on track with their program requirements.
+Study abroad destinations in addition to Montreal can be found through one of our approved third-party provider summer programs.
+Game Programmers can complete Core 330 requirements over the summer and still stay on track with their program requirements.

-The following SUMMER PROGRAM is a good fit for GAME PROGRAMMERS:
+The following summer program may be a good fit for game programmers:

 Sample Core 330 Courses*